BlockScience/cag-map/docs/about.md

 ## Why is a CAG MAP important?

 We live in an increasingly complex world.
-Computers can help us process and work with complex data.
-More and more systems are running more and more important things, and humans need to steer these systems productively.
-Often humans need to design and manage these systems as a group.
-Computer *aided* governance explores how groups of humans can use computers to understand and steer complex systems.
+Computers can help us understand and work with complex data.
+This often involves automation, but humans still want to make decisions.
+Computer aided governance explores [how groups of humans can use computers to understand and steer complex systems](https://medium.com/block-science/computer-aided-governance-cag-a-revolution-in-automated-decision-support-systems-9faa009e57a2).

-This blog post (and accompanying map) provide an overview to the computer *aided* governance process.
+This blog post (and accompanying map) provide an overview to the computer aided governance process.
 The goal is to provide intuition.
 It's not a comprehensive guide or formal process.
 Take what seems useful and discard the rest.

+The computer *aided* governance map and process (CAG MAP) is divided into eight parts:

+- **Observe:** who, what, where, when, why
+- **Ask:** what if?
+- **Map:** draw a picture
+- **Model:** code based thought experiments
+- **Present:** share your ideas
+- **Debate:** applied critical thinking
+- **Enact:** make a decision and take action
+- **Monitor:** log results
+- **Repeat:** new data leads to new questions

-It should be noted that while the computer *aided* governance process aims to support productive and intelligent governance, it alone is not enough.
+> It should be noted that while the computer *aided* governance process aims to support productive and intelligent governance, it alone is not enough.
 If a system has an overly complex (or non-existent) governance process, or if power is distributed unevenly and some stakeholders are disenfranchised, this process will not work.
 If there is a solid foundation provided by a system with accurate and accessible data, clear rules and processes, empowered stakeholders, and aligned incentives then it might work.
 CAG is a small piece in a large puzzle.